-All LFGs must have trainee representatives from all commissioned educational programmes.
-All trainees who undertake this role should receive training prior to attending the LFG.
+All LFGs must have trainee representatives from all educational programmes where a training contribution is received from us.
+All trainees who undertake this representative role should receive training prior to attending the LFG.
 We provide a training pack for local in-house delivery which is available in the Pharmacy Educators area of our Moodle site.

-Task Date completed Find out if your trainees have been appropriately trained for their LFG role.
-Access our training pack on the Pharmacy Educators Moodle area under 'Resources for All EPDs' and ensure your trainees are appropriately trained.
+Check that trainee representatives in your organisation have been appropriately trained for their LFG role.

+Access our training pack on the Pharmacy Educators Moodle area under 'Resources for All EPDs'.

-Trainees should provide feedback on their training to their local LFG trainee representative(s) for the next LFG meeting.
+Trainees should provide feedback on their training to their local LFG trainee representative(s) for them to raise at each LFG meeting.